jaihind213/r2d2-java/README.md

 Sample implmentations of Messengers:
 -----------------------------------

-(1) BLACKHOLE - produces a message to a blackhole refer `BlackHoleProducer.java` (2) KAFKA(todo)
+(1) BLACKHOLE - produces a message to a blackhole refer `BlackholeProducer.java`

+(2) CONSOLE - produces to console refer `ConsoleMessenger.java`

+(3) KAFKA(todo)

-To implement an interface to a message queue like kafka, you need to implement the 'Messenger' interface and register it as an 'MessengerType' enum value. refer to class `BlackHoleProducer.java` for an example.
+To implement an interface to a message queue like kafka, you need to extend `AbstractMessenger` & implement the 'Messenger' interface then register it as an 'MessengerType' enum value.

+refer to classes `ConsoleMessenger.java` & `MessengerType.java` for an example.

 compile the r2d2-java project